daranzolin/OLDdaranzolin.github.io/_posts/2017-06-05-consolehistograms.markdown

 ```

 `intToUtf8` converts UTF-8 encoded character vectors to and from integer vectors.
-I know very little about encoding, but I know that
+I know very little about encoding, but I do know that
 the "8" in UTF-8 means that 8 bits are used to represent a character.
 So in the example above, `vapply`
 converts 9601 9602 9603 9604 9605 9606 9607 and 9608 to the blocks and then creates a character object.